python/cpython/Doc/library/imaplib.rst

    The *duration* argument sets a maximum duration (in seconds) to keep idling, after which any ongoing iteration will stop.
-It defaults to ``None``, meaning no time limit.
+It defaults to ``None``, meaning no time limit, but can also be an :class:`int` or :class:`float`.
    Callers wishing to avoid inactivity timeouts on servers that impose them should keep this at most 29 minutes.
    See the :ref:`warning below <windows-pipe-timeout-warning>` if using :class:`IMAP4_stream` on Windows.